b-amir/qwiki/docs/DEVELOPER_ONBOARDING.md

 ### 3. Adding New LLM Providers

-1. Create provider implementation in `src/llm/providers/`
+1. Create a provider file under `src/llm/providers/<provider-id>.ts` implementing `LLMProvider` and `getUiConfig()`.
-2. Update `LLMProviderFactory` to include the new provider
-3. Add provider configuration to constants
-4. Update provider list command
+2. Register it in `src/llm/providers/registry.ts`.
+This file is the only place that imports provider implementations.
+3. No modifications elsewhere.
+The app and UI discover providers generically.

 ## Code Style Guidelines